Classic Morel Recipes

-Consider this page as your own personal Mushroom Cookbook.
+Consider this page as your own personal Morel Mushroom Cookbook.
 So head for the kitchen, grab the butter, heat up the skillet, or fire up the grill.
-The Great Morel wishes to thank everyone who has contributed to this cookbook, which contains some of the finest mushroom recipes you may ever find.
+The Great Morel wishes to thank everyone who has contributed to this cookbook, which contains some of the finest morel recipes you may ever find.

 From good old fashion “eggs and crackers” to “wine and pasta” you’ll find there is something here that’ll satisfy all your taste-buds!